Run Your Bartending Like A Business.

 But I didn’t start there.

-One night I’d make $600.
+Some nights I’d make $600.

-The problem wasn’t talent.
+The issue wasn’t talent.

 I built pricing systems.

-I structured packages.
+I structured service packages.

 Now I regularly charge $2,000–$3,500 per event, maintain 50–60% profit margins, and work less than I used to — without burnout.